Woman says South Florida hospital left gauze inside her body

 She was bleeding and needed surgery to get it under control.

-“[Doctors] numbed me from the waist down, and they put me out,” she said.
+“[Doctors] numbed me from the waist down, and then they put me out,” she said.
 Smith and her baby were sent home two days later.

 Shortly after, Smith said she new something was wrong,

-“There was pain and pressure to the point I couldn’t move to get the baby, move around.
-Stuff like that.
-I was concerned,” she said.
+“There was pain and pressure to the point where I wouldn’t be able to, sometimes, like, hard to move to get the baby, moving around, stuff, you know.
+I was just concerned,” she said.

 She also said there was an odor.
 “Honestly, like a dead animal.
-It smelled the whole room.
 It was like bad,” she said.

 Smith and her husband Alaunta rushed to the hospital two weeks alter and were shocked by what doctors found inside the new mother.

-“It looked like a long snake.
-Like two paper towels and put them together, and it was thick, straight up black,” said Alaunta.
+“It looked like, almost like a long piece of snake.
+Or if you take two paper towels and put them together, that was how long.
+And it was thick, just straight up black,” said Alaunta.

 “I was just like, ‘That was left in me?
 For two weeks!'” said his wife.